- Home

 Type Insights

-Organic red wine accounted for a revenue share of 61.9% in 2024.
+The organic red wine market segment accounted for a revenue share of 62.1% in 2025.
 Red wines, including organic red wines, contain high amounts of resveratrol, a powerful antioxidant that helps fight free radicals and toxins that may damage cells and organs.
 In addition, resveratrol in red wines promotes health and longevity.
-The consumption of organic red wines has been shown to aid brain health and prevent memory decline and other related conditions, such as dementia and Alzheimer’s.Owing to these benefits, the consumption of organic red wines is increasing among consumers across the globe.
-To meet this increasing demand, an increasing number of products are offered by market players, which is likely to bode well for the segment’s growth.
+The consumption of organic red wine has been shown to support brain health and help prevent memory decline and related conditions, such as dementia and Alzheimer’s.Owing to these benefits, the consumption of organic red wines is increasing among consumers across the globe.
+To meet this increasing demand, more products are being offered by organic wine fresh market players, which is likely to bode well for the segment’s growth.

 Packaging Insights

-Bottled organic wine accounted for a revenue share of 91.1% in 2024.
+The bottled organic wine market segment accounted for a revenue share of 91.0% in 2025.
 Glass bottles are the primary packaging format for organic wines as they are recyclable and reusable.
 Due to the material’s inert nature, glass bottles can store wines for a long time compared to plastic bottles and cans.
 Moreover, glass gives the packaging a premium look, which is another factor attributable to the demand for this packaging.
 Glass is the most adopted packaging material for organic wines.

-The canned organic wine market is expected to grow at a CAGR of 14.2% from 2025 to 2030.
+The canned organic wine industry segment is expected to grow at a CAGR of 14.1% from 2026 to 2033.
 Aluminum and steel cans are extensively used for the packaging of organic wine.
 Cans are more convenient and portable than bottles, which, in turn, is driving the growth of canned wines.
 Aluminum cans weigh less than glass bottles and therefore, lessen the carbon footprint of transporting them from the vineyard to the distributors.
-The demand for environment-friendly packaging is rising among consumers.
+The demand for environmentally friendly packaging is rising among consumers.

 Distribution Channel Insights

-Sales of organic wine through off-trade channels accounted for a revenue share of 61.4% in 2024.
-Organic wine is gaining traction through off-trade channels such as supermarkets, wine shops, and online retailers due to rising consumer interest in health, sustainability, and transparency.
+The sales of organic wine through off-trade channels accounted for a revenue share of 61.7% in 2025.
+Organic wine is gaining traction through off-trade channels such as supermarkets, wine shops, and online retailers, driven by rising consumer interest in health, sustainability, and transparency.
 As shoppers become more mindful of ingredients and production methods, they are increasingly choosing organic wines for at-home consumption.
 Retailers are expanding their organic selections to meet this demand, and clear labeling and certifications make it easier for consumers to identify and trust organic options on the shelves.

-Sales of organic wine through on-trade channels are expected to grow with a CAGR of 9.6% from 2025 to 2030.
+The sales of organic wine through on-trade channels are expected to grow with a CAGR of 9.7% from 2026 to 2033.
 The on-trade distribution channel includes bars, clubs, restaurants, hotels, and wineries.
-Product penetration of organic wine through restaurants and bars is the key factor driving the segment’s growth.
+Product penetration of organic wine in restaurants and bars is the key driver of the segment’s growth.
 Hospitality venues are responding by expanding their organic wine offerings to cater to this growing preference, enhancing their appeal to eco-conscious and health-aware patrons.
 Additionally, organic wines are often seen as higher quality and more artisanal, aligning well with curated wine lists and elevated dining experiences.

 Regional Insights

-The organic wine market in Europe accounted for a share of 77.5% of the global market.
+The Europe organic wine market accounted for a global share of 77.6% in 2025.
 Europe is a major producer and consumer of organic wine, with a long tradition of organic agriculture and a strong regulatory framework supporting its development.
 Demand is particularly robust in Western European countries, such as Germany, France, and the UK, where consumers are highly conscious of environmental issues and food safety.
 The increasing availability of organic wines in supermarkets, specialized wine stores, and online retailers is making them more accessible to a wider consumer base.
-Moreover, the market growth is also fueled by government subsidies and initiatives that support organic farming and winemaking.
+Moreover, the natural wine market growth is also fueled by government subsidies and initiatives that support organic farming and winemaking.
 Stronger labeling requirements and certification systems in Europe provide consumers with greater assurance about the authenticity and quality of organic wines.

-The organic wine market in North America is projected to grow at a CAGR of 10.3% from 2025 to 2030, fueled by increasing consumer awareness of health and wellness, and a growing preference for sustainably produced products.
+The organic wine industry in North America is projected to grow at a CAGR of 10.4% from 2026 to 2033, fueled by increasing consumer awareness of health and wellness, and a growing preference for sustainably produced products.
 Demand is particularly strong among millennials and Gen Z consumers, who are more likely to prioritize eco-friendly and ethical consumption habits.
 Furthermore, the broadening availability of organic wines in mainstream retail channels, including supermarkets and online platforms, is expanding their accessibility to a wider consumer base.
-Regulatory support and initiatives promoting organic agriculture also contribute significantly to the market's expansion.
+Regulatory support and initiatives promoting organic agriculture also contribute significantly to the organic wine industry expansion.

-The U.S. commands a significant share of the North American organic wine market and is experiencing consistent growth.
-This is propelled by a sophisticated wine culture and a strong demand for premium and artisanal products.
+The U.S. commands a significant share of North America and is expected to continue growing during the forecast period.
+A sophisticated wine culture and a strong demand for premium and artisanal products propel this.
 Consumers are increasingly willing to pay a premium for organic wines, driven by concerns about pesticide residues and a desire to support sustainable farming practices.
 The burgeoning organic food industry in the US is naturally spilling over into the beverage sector, creating a favorable environment for organic wine.
 Several key factors are amplifying demand in the US.
 Firstly, the expansion of organic vineyards and wine production across California and other states is increasing the supply of domestically produced organic wines, reducing reliance on imports.

-The organic wine market in Asia Pacific is projected to grow at a CAGR of 10.0% from 2025 to 2030. driven by increasing disposable incomes, rising health consciousness, and a growing appreciation for wine culture, particularly in countries like China, Japan, and Australia.
+The organic wine industry in the Asia Pacific is projected to grow at a CAGR of 10.1% from 2026 to 2033, driven by increasing disposable incomes, rising health consciousness, and a growing appreciation for wine culture, particularly in countries like China, Japan, and Australia.
 As consumers become more aware of the potential health benefits and environmental advantages of organic products, they are increasingly willing to pay a premium for organic wines.
 The expansion of retail distribution channels, including supermarkets, wine shops, and online platforms, is also making organic wines more accessible to consumers across the region.
 Additionally, growing awareness of food safety and concerns about pesticide residues in conventionally produced wines are also fueling demand for organic alternatives.
 The rising popularity of wine as a status symbol and a beverage for social occasions is creating new opportunities for organic wine producers.

 Key Organic Wine Companies: